MarneeDear/blog/web-stuff/saturn.md

 ## Why am I doing this?

+> I decided to try out Saturn to see if we can't start building 100% F# web apps.

 At the [University of Arizona, College of Medicine - Tucson](https://medicine.arizona.edu/) we build a lot of web apps.
 As the Applications Architect I have tried to use as much F# as possible, but we usually ended up with a hybrid of F# and C#.
 This looked like F# for Core and Infrastructure, and C# for the web host on .NET MVC.
-THis worked great but it is not F#, or functional programming, all the way through.
+This worked great but it is not F#, or functional programming, all the way through.
 But we don't have to do that anymore now that we have F# web frameworks like [Giraffe](https://github.com/giraffe-fsharp/Giraffe) and [Saturn](https://saturnframework.org/).
-I decided to try out Saturn to see if we can't start building 100% F# apps.

 ## A little about Saturn

 There are a lot of great things to like about Saturn.

 * Easy to scaffold with the .NET SDK
-* Built on ASP.NET Core, Giraffe and Kestrel.
+* Built on ASP.NET Core, Giraffe and Kestrel, so it is cross-platform.
 * A number of [useful sample apps](https://github.com/SaturnFramework/Saturn/tree/master/sample).
 * Useful extensions and abstractions for things like OAuth and Azure Functions.
 * Supports .NET Core and .NET Standard.